freeradical13/freeradical13.github.io/index.md

 ## Water

 Liquid water is a particularly imporant molecule.
-Since it's a polar molecule, it has a tendency to create hydrogen bonds with nearby water molecules (or other ions or dipoles).
+Since it's a polar molecule, it has a tendency to create Hydrogen bonds with nearby water molecules (or other ions or dipoles).
 This phenomenon is called [cohesion][].
 Water also has a greater [surface tension][] (how difficult it is to stretch or break the surface of a liquid).

+Water has a high freezing point, high boiling point, high heat capacity, high specific heat, and high latent heat because of the additional energy needed to overcome its Hydrogen bonding.
+Water's latent heat of vaporization is much greater than its latent heat of melting because vaporization needs to break most or all of the Hydrogen bonds whereas melting just needs to break the general crystal structure.
+Cold water holds gases better than warmer water.
+Frozen water is less dense than liquid water because of additional Hydrogen bonding increasing the volume of the same number of water molecules relative to liquid.
+[Freezing-point depression][] is the process of reducing the freezing point by adding a solute and its concentration varies the amount of freezing point decrease.

 A [calorie][] (cal) is the amount of heat energy it takes to raise the temperature of 1g of water by 1°C (conversely, the amount of heat energy released when 1g of water is cooled by 1°C).
 1 calorie also equals ~4.184 J (conversely, <code>1 J ~= 0.239 cal</code>).
 Therefore, the specific heat of water is 1 cal per 1g per °C.

-Relative to other substances, water has a high specific heat, meaning that it will change its temperature less when it absorbs or loses an amount of heat.

 Substances that are ionic or polar are [hydrophilic][] meaning that they have a high affinity for water.
 Substances that are non-ionic and non-polar are [hydrophobic][] meaning that they have a low affinity for water.
 Substances that are [amphipathic][] have both hydrophobic and hydrophilic regions.

 ## Solutions

 A [solution][] is a homogenous mixture with [solute(s)][solute] dissolved into a [solvent][] (the largest proportion substance).
 A solvent is often a liquid and if such a liquid is water, the solution is referred to as an [aqueous solution][] (in equations, sometimes denoted with <code><sub>(aq)</sub></code>).
 A [suspension][] is a heterogenous mixture where one substance eventually settles, whereas [colloids][] are heterogenous mixtures that don't settle ([emulsions][] are colloids of liquids).

+A [saturated solution][] is a solution with a solute that dissolves until it is unable to dissolve anymore, leaving the undissolved substances at the bottom.
+An unsaturated solution is a solution with less solute than a saturated solution which completely dissolves, leaving no remaining substances at the bottom.
+A supersaturated solution is a solution with more undissolved solute than a saturated solution because of its tendency to crystallize and precipitate.

 A [litre][] (L) is a unit of volume equal to <code>1m<sup>3</sup>/1000</code>.
 [1 litre of water][water L kg] is approximately 1 kg under standard conditions (e.g. 25°C).